Why Use Face Mask Filters?

 A face mask without a filter is still better than no protection.
 Even without a filter, a mask offers far better protection when exposed to someone’s cough or sneeze than if it was to come in direct contact with your face.

 It also works to protect others from you, even if you don’t feel sick.
-Not everyone who gets COVID shows symptoms; it’s possible to catch the virus, and unknowingly spread it to someone who then requires hospitalisation.
+Not everyone who gets sick shows symptoms; it’s possible to get sick, and unknowingly spread it to someone who then requires hospitalisation.
 Everyone wearing a mask dramatically reduces this risk.